yiisoft/db/docs/en/testing.md

 ### Global testing

-To test all dbms at once, you can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file that in the root directory of each package.

-The following steps are required to run the tests:
+The following steps are required to run the tests.

 1. Run all Docker containers for each dbms.
 2. Install the dependencies of the project with composer.